smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 "Okay," she said.
 "How do I... ?"

 "Here."
 Jonah was already pulling up the app store on her phone.
-"Then we'll get it on your desktop, laptop, and-" He glanced at the small piece of technology strapped to her wrist. "your smart watch."
+"Then we'll get it on your desktop, laptop, and-" He glanced at the small piece of technology strapped to her wrist.
+"Your smart watch."

 The download started.
 The icon appeared on her home screen, that circular wave glowing.